 JPC SYSTEMIC PATHOLOGY

-HISTOPATHOLOGIC DESCRIPTION: SLIDE A: Haired skin: Affecting up to 75% of the deep dermis and subcutis, extending into the panniculus and separating and surrounding skeletal myofibers are coalescing 0.5-2mm inflammatory nodules centered on faint negative images of fungal hyphae embedded in eosinophilic cellular and karyorrhectic debris (lytic necrosis).
-Necrotic foci and fungal hyphae are surrounded by numerous epithelioid macrophages, lymphocytes, plasma cells, and few neutrophils, with occasional multinucleated giant cells (foreign body and Langhans' type), admixed with fibroblasts and scant fibrous connective tissue.
+HISTOPATHOLOGIC DESCRIPTION: SLIDE A: Haired skin: Affecting 75% of the deep dermis and subcutis and extending into and separating and surrounding skeletal myofibers of the panniculus carnosus are multiple, coalescing, 0.5-2mm diameter inflammatory nodules centered on eosinophilic cellular and karyorrhectic debris (lytic necrosis) in which are embedded faint negative images of fungal hyphae and variably visible eosinophilic hyphae tubular cell walls.
+Necrotic foci and fungal hyphae are surrounded by numerous epithelioid macrophages, lymphocytes, plasma cells, few neutrophils, and occasional multinucleated giant cells (foreign body and Langhans type), admixed with fibroblasts and scant fibrous connective tissue.
 Inflammation extends into the adjacent adipose tissue and skeletal muscle.
-Remaining skeletal myocytes are often shrunken with fragmented hypereosinophilic sarcoplasm and nuclear pyknosis (necrosis), or pale, swollen and vacuolated (degeneration).
+Remaining skeletal myocytes are often shrunken with fragmented, hypereosinophilic sarcoplasm and nuclear pyknosis (necrosis), or pale, swollen, and vacuolated sarcoplasm (degeneration).
 Multifocally, scattered macrophages contain brown, intracytoplasmic pigment (hemosiderin).
 Diffusely, there is mild orthokeratotic hyperkeratosis.

-Slide B: Gomori methenamine silver (GMS): Within the pyogranulomas are many, argyrophilic hyphae and hyphal fragments.
-Hyphae are occasionally septate, 4-15um in width with non-dichotomous branching and thin, non-parallel walls.
+Slide B: Gomori methenamine silver (GMS): Within the pyogranulomas are many argyrophilic hyphae and hyphal fragments.
+Hyphae are 4‑15um in width and are occasionally septate; have thin, non-parallel walls; and display non‑dichotomous branching.

 ETIOLOGIC DIAGNOSIS: Cutaneous zygomycosis

-- Rare disease in dogs, cats, horses, llamas, sheep, and pigs
+- Rare disease in dogs, cats, horses, llamas, sheep, pigs, and birds

 - Class Zygomycetes has two orders: